lhf552004/csps/README.md

-This is CSPS API with JAVA.
+This is E-MES API with JAVA.